Dalgona/serum-site/pages/index.md

 **Serum** is a static website generator written in [Elixir Programming Language](http://elixir-lang.org).
 The goal of this project is to provide the way to create awesome static websites with _little_ effort.

+Serum focuses on blogging.
+It's capable of handling tags and automatically generating lists of blog posts.
+But it's still a good choice for creating simple, general purpose, static websites.

+It also supports plugins and themes.
+Plugins extend the functionality of Serum and add more awesomeness to your website.
+Themes are good ways to quickly setup the overall look and feel of your website.

 ## Getting Started